oshriagronov/Brick-Breaker-Game/README.md

 * Io library - File, paths.

 ## Features
-- Most of the parameters are adjustable, for instance: ball speed, lifepoints, Screen resolution.
+- Most of the parameters are adjustable, for instance: ball speed, lifepoints, Screen resolution💭.

 ## Screenshots
 > Start menu of the game.